Dissatisfied at Work? It could be boreout

 - You feel a lack of purpose at work

 - You feel like you are not growing or progressing in your role

 - Your lack of energy is seeping into other areas of your life

 - You begin to feel low

 When you are feeling down or low in energy in your job, it may be difficult or nearly impossible to muster the strength to make changes or challenge your role.
 It is important to speak with your manager and team, and work to find a solution.
 Here are some tips:

 Speak with your manager.
 Communication is key; if your manager is not aware of how you are feeling, they will not be able to support you.
 Arrange a meeting with them and go in with ideas for what you feel would help you.
 Can you ask for more responsibility?
 Get in on a new project?
 Or take on a task that requires more brain power?

 Connect to your team.
 You may not be the only one feeling the way you do.
 If you feel comfortable doing so, check in with your team and, at your discretion, share your thoughts and ideas.
 Chances are, they may be able to give you some tips, words of advice, or ask for some of your input on a project they are working on.

 Expand your skills.
 Take time to learn something new.
 Perhaps request some training or enrol in an online course in an area that has always fascinated you.
 This excitement will encourage you to start doing the things you really want to be doing with your time.

-Socialise.
-The pandemic has made it difficult to connect and chat with our colleagues on a day-to-day basis, and it may mean that you have had to work from home.
+Socialize.
+The pandemic has made it difficult to connect and chat to our colleagues on a day-to-day basis, and it may mean that you have had to work from home.
 Isolation can make your boreout worse, so make sure you are setting time aside to connect with like-minded colleagues.